 I love miniatures.
 I am currently been obsessed with doll houses and fairy gardens.
 Being a huge fan of embroidery and cross stitch, I wanted to add some of those elements in my fairy garden and house.
-After much … Read More ...
+After much searching, … Read More ...

 I have a new obsession: Needle Minders.
 The concept is simple.
 You have a pretty decorative top and bottom magnet.
-You place your fabric between the two and when you need to set your needle down, it “minds” it for … Read More ...
+You place your fabric between the two and when you need to set your needle down, it “minds” it … Read More ...

 What are your favorite tools as a needleworker?
 Since cross-stitch is my main deal, I have a few things I can’t do without, including petite cross stitch needles, sharp embroidery scissors, tweezers, and a bin for my thread ends aka … Read More ...